 The Homebased Library Card is available to residents of Pasadena who are confined to their home or convalescent center due to illness, injury or disability.
 The Homebased Library Card does not incur fines; however, standard library card limits and due dates apply.
 The Homebased card holder may contact any Pasadena Public Library to have their materials selected and held for pick up by their designee.
 The library card must be presented at the time of check out.
 Homebased Library Cards are also available for group homes.

-For more information call (626) 744-4066.
+For more information call your nearest branch location.

-- Teach at a school in Pasadena Unified School District or within the City of Pasadena
+- Teach for Pasadena Unified School District

-- Teach in another city but live in Pasadena
+- Teach in Pasadena

-- Proof of residency in Pasadena (if applicable)
+- Live in Pasadena

-- Your Educator card will expire on July 31 each year, and must be renewed for the next school year.
+- Your Educator card will expire on July 31 of each year, and must be renewed for the next school year.